 The staging path is the location where a map is staged before it is published.
 You can override this folder from an ArcGIS Server connection in ArcCatalog.
 This is also the default location for staged (saved) service definitions.
 You can override this location for an individual service definition within the Share As Service wizard.

 The publishing process requires that the document be saved before it is published.
 You will be prompted to save the document before publishing and staging a service definition.
 Choosing to automatically save the document will keep you from having to interactively save the document every time you publish or save a service definition.

 When publishing a cached service, ArcGIS returns a warning message box when the estimated cache exceeds a given size.
 You can change the threshold for the warning by entering a new size.
 If you do not want the warning message to appear, uncheck Show warning when cache exceeds.

 For packaging, this tab has an option to support ArcGIS runtime tools when creating a map package.
 Once enabled, you will see this option in the Share as Map Package wizard.
 You can also choose the location to unpack packages.

 Display Cache options

-The display cache is a local disk cache on your computer that stores data for basemap layers, tiled images from cached map services from ArcGIS for Server, tiled images from other Internet map services, and the ArcGIS globe cache.
-ArcGIS for Desktop uses this display cache to help manage and improve display performance in ArcMap and ArcGlobe.
+The display cache is a local disk cache on your computer that stores data for basemap layers, tiled images from cached map services from ArcGIS Server, tiled images from other Internet map services, and the ArcGIS globe cache.
+ArcGIS Desktop uses this display cache to help manage and improve display performance in ArcMap and ArcGlobe.
 Here you can enable properties to specify the cache location, clear an existing cache, and view its size.